HannesOberreiter/bScale/PiotrBeeScale.md

 # Introduction

-This version is a improved build of the my original bee scale, thanks to Piotr.
+This version is a improved build of the bee scale, thanks to Piotr.

 He uses a 5V battery with solar charging in mind and separated the whole battery part from the Arduino and SIM Module for a more safety and cleaner build.